 A personal trainer should be certified because that’s your assurance you’re working with a trainer who knows to provide you with a safe and effective workout.
 Not just any certification will do.
-You want a personal trainer who has been certified by a nationally recognized certifying organization, like ACE, which happens to be the largest not-for-profit fitness-certifying organization in the world.
+Choose a personal trainer who has been certified by a nationally recognized certifying organization, like the American Council on Exercise (ACE).
+ACE is the largest not-for-profit fitness-certifying organization in the world.

-Certification is more than a piece of paper.
-For example, to qualify for ACE certification, a personal trainer must pass an intensive three hour, 150-question exam and written simulation that covers exercise science and programming knowledge, including anatomy, kinesiology, health screening, basic nutrition, and instructional methods.
+Personal trainers earn their certification through ACE only after passing an intensive three-hour exam and written simulation on exercise science and programming knowledge, including anatomy, kinesiology, health screening, essential nutrition, and instructional methods.

-1. Ask for references or check online reviews.
-Today it is easy to pre-qualify services such as Personal Trainers because of their online presence.
-You can begin with checking their websites, and social media to check reviews from people who have worked with them.
-You can also ask the trainer for the names and phone numbers of other clients with goals similar to yours.
-Call to see if they were pleased with their workouts, if the trainer was punctual and prepared, and if they felt their individual needs were addressed.
-The best personal trainer to hire is the one others give high marks to.
+Nothing speaks louder than a good reference or review!
+Ask for references or check online reviews of any trainer you are considering hiring.
+Begin by checking the trainer’s website and social media pages to read reviews from clients who have worked with them.
+You can also ask the trainer for the names and contact information of other clients with goals similar to yours.
+Ask them directly if they were pleased with their workouts, if the trainer was punctual and prepared, and if they felt their individual needs were addressed.
+The best personal trainers are those who receive high praise from their clients.

-A reputable personal trainer should also make sure you understand the cancellation policy and billing procedure.
-The best way to avoid confusion and to protect your rights is to have those policies in writing.
+A reputable personal trainer will ensure their clients understand their cancellation policy and billing procedures.
+The best way to avoid confusion and to protect your client’s rights is to have those policies in writing.

-3. Look for a trainer who can assist you with your special needs.
-A personal trainer should always have you fill out a health history questionnaire to determine your needs or limitations.
-If you have a medical condition or a past injury, a personal trainer should design a session that takes these into account.
-If you’re under a doctor’s care, a personal trainer should discuss any exercise concerns with your doctor and should ask for a health screening or release from your doctor.
+A highly qualified trainer will be able to tailor your workout plans to any health-related needs you may have.
+Personal Trainers should always have their clients fill out a health history questionnaire to determine their needs or physical limitations.
+If you have a medical condition or a past injury, your personal trainer will need to take these into account.
+If you’re under a doctor’s care, your trainer should be willing to discuss any exercise concerns with your doctor.
+They should also request a health screening or release from your doctor’s office.